Temporary Event Notices are for temporary events involving licensable activities.

 Temporary Event Notices cannot be used for events of more than 499 people.
 If you are planning such an event, you will need to obtain a Premises Licence if the premises are not already licensed.
 Please contact the Licensing Authority to discuss the requirements further.

 How to apply

-You can make your application through the online applications system here.
+You can make your application online on the GOV.Uk website

-You can download a Temporary Events Notice Application Form below and send completed forms via email to firstname.lastname@example.org where it will be validated and an officer will contact you for a card payment over the telephone.
+Alternatively you can download a Temporary Events Notice Application Form below and send completed forms via email to firstname.lastname@example.org where it will be validated and an Officer will contact you for a card payment over the telephone.

-For further information, see the Government's Temporary Event Notice information pages.
+For further guidance, see the Government's Temporary Event Notice pages on GOV.UK.

 Procedure for submitting a notice

 Applications must be given ten clear working days (being Monday to Friday) before the event.
 Section 193 of the Act defines 'working day' as any day other than a Saturday, a Sunday, Christmas Day, Good Friday, or a day which is a bank holiday under the Banking and Financial Dealings Act 1971 in England and Wales.
 'Ten working days' notice means ten working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given.

 Late applications for Temporary Event Notices given between nine and five clear working days before the event will be accepted.
 However if an objection is received from the Police or Environmental Health the notice will automatically be refused by way of a counter notice being issued by the Licensing Authority.
 For limits on the number of late Temporary Event Notices allowed per calendar year please see the relevant section further down the page.